 - He's also one of the few characters who doesn't treat Nobunaga with fear or disgust, instead treating him with open reverence.

-- Defensive Feint Trap: One of his techniques has him grovelling on the ground for forgiveness only to counter-attack when hit.
+- Defensive Feint Trap: One of his techniques has him groveling on the ground for forgiveness only to counter-attack when hit.

-- Disproportionate Retribution: He refuses to give Kanbe his key back, simply because the latter called Yoshiaki's pet hawk "stupid".
+- Disproportionate Retribution: He refuses to give Kanbe his key back in 3, simply because the latter called Yoshiaki's pet hawk "stupid".

 - Egopolis: His stage in the fourth game.
 Not only is it scattered with statues of himself, all of his soldiers look and dress like him to act as decoys.

-- Entitled Bastard: Thinks that, after causing Masamune so much trouble, he should consider it an honour that Yoshiaki wants to team up with him.
+- Entitled Bastard: Thinks that, after causing Masamune so much trouble in the third game, Masamune should consider it an honour that he wants to team up with him.

 - Everything's Better with Spinning: His Basara has him spinning around like a tornado until he gets dizzy.

-- Evil Uncle: He plans to usurp Masamune's province first chance he gets.
+- Evil Uncle: Though not often mentioned, Yoshiaki is Masamune's uncle, and plans to usurp his province first chance he gets.

 - Feathered Fiend: His falcon, Starlight Starbright, which seems to go out of its way to troll Kanbe in the third game.